One of the reasons we lack power as a commUNITY, is because we have forgotten to honour our ancestors.

 Touching the Heart…through Art!

-Click on the books below to download Year One of my self-help novel Journey of a Sister FREE in e-book and audiobook – Kindle Unlimited members can borrow the e-book series from Amazon’s lending library FREE!
+In Year Twelve of my self-help novel Journey of a Sister Suzanne sets up an altar, download Year One FREE in e-book and audiobook – Kindle Unlimited members can borrow the e-book series from Amazon’s lending library FREE!

 ‘It is not taboo to go back and fetch what you have forgotten’